 Horse barns can be as simple or complex as you prefer.
-You are only limited by the size of your property, your budget, and your imagination!
+You are only limited by the size of your property, your budget, and of course, your imagination!
+Just because you will use this accessory building as a horse barn, doesn’t mean it must lack design or creativity.
 Monitors, single slopes, gable style, grid horse barn kits and of course the traditional gambrels –all have features which will best fit the needs of your horses.
-Horse barns can be in the shape of an “L” or a “T” to maximize property space and reduce steps when going from one horse to another.
+Horse barns can be in the shape of an “L” or a “T” to maximize property use and reduce steps when going from one horse to another.
 Regardless of your budget, each option can be weighed carefully to determine what works best for you… and your prize horses.
 Take a look at the different styles on our Horse Barn Photo Gallery.

 Items to Consider When Building a Horse Barn